How Slack Connect Impacts External Collaboration

 Bottom line, Slack Connect is aiming to replace the entire infrastructure of how businesses trade with each other, from EDI to webforms and portals as well as email

 Slack Guest Accounts vs. Slack Connect

-Slack Connect requires the participating organizations also to have Slack Workspace.
-The guest accounts are suitable for working with external individuals who are on Slack workspaces.
+Slack Connect requires all the participating organizations to have Slack Workspace.
+The guest accounts are suitable for working with external individuals who are not on Slack workspaces.

 Slack Pricing Plans

 As both Slack Connect and Slack guest accounts are included to paid plans only, let’s take a look at the table – this is how Slack’s pricing works on per user per year basis.

 ✓ 1-1 video and audio calls

 ✓ Up to 10 integrations